it-dept-cis/RABET-V-Pilot/for_consideration/Test_Methods/Injection.md

 Applies to: All

+### Test Case

+Prerequites:

+Tests occurs on all valid HTTP Verbs of a given url

+Steps:

+1. Make HTTP request against application
+2. Inspect header for `Content-Security-Policy`
+3. If header does not exist, FAILS
+4. Inspect value of `Contest-Security-Policy`
+5. [Put allowed policies here]

 ## 6.1.2

 [Either way, uploading an invalid file is likely to fail, so it will be hard to distinguish whether it failed due to validation failures, or the code entering an expected state]